-The Block D Contract in Cambodia officially expired in March 2013 at the end of third exploration stage.
-As provided for under the terms of the Block D Contract, CPHL applied for a two-year extension in February 2013 but this has not yet been officially approved.
-CPHL believes the delay in receiving approval relates to the changes to government departments that are being implemented following the general election held in July 2013.
-The extension if granted would likely include a carry-over commitment from the earlier exploration stages to drill three exploration wells.
-In addition, a 30-year production period would apply to any subsequent commercial discovery on the block.
-Several prospects have been identified based on the 132 lines of 2-D seismic and 400 square kilometre 3-D seismic survey, but no wells have been drilled to date.
+The Block D Contract in Cambodia officially expired in March 2013, at the end of third exploration stage.
+As provided for under the terms of the Block D Contract, CPHL (Cambodia) Company Limited ("CPHL") initially applied for an extension in February 2013.
+Extended negotiations then took place to agree the level of bank guarantees, which after they were agreed required the application to be re-submitted in November 2014.
+Mirach now expects the Cambodian Government to approve the extension application in early 2015.
+The extension, if granted, would likely include a carry-over commitment from the earlier exploration stages to drill three exploration wells.
+In addition, a 30-year production period would apply to any subsequent commercial discovery on the Block.
+Several prospects have been identified based on the 132 lines of two dimensional ("2D") seismic and 400 square kilometre three dimensional ("3D") seismic survey, but no wells have been drilled to date.
 Five prospects have been assigned prospective resources within this report.
 As there have been no discoveries, reserves and contingent resources have not been assigned.